 This 72-credit hour program provides students with a firm Bible background as well as English and Field Education courses.
-A motivated student who successfully completes three semesters with 13 credit hours each and two semesters with 12 credit hours each and one semester with nine credit hours can complete the Diploma in six semesters.
+A student who takes 12 credits each semester can complete the Diploma program in six semesters.

 Students completing the Diploma program may transfer its credits into the Bachelor of Arts program upon completion of the Diploma.